 [Cyber punk’s lasting impact] is the insight that we are no long changing technology.
 Rather it has begun to change us.
 Not just our homes and schools, our governments and workplaces, but our senses, our memories, our very consciousness.
 I tend to agree with this.
 I think traditionally science fiction has treated technology as a set of tools.
 I mean robots, spaceships, marvelous new inventions, marvelous new communications technologies.
 And while sometimes these inventions might get out of hand, threatening or even replacing humanity, people themselves seem remarkably consistent over time.
 Even some of the most inventive future societies of classic writers like Heinlein or Asimov tend to feature character stereotypes familiar from earlier pulp fiction […] One could argue that cyber punk dealt in its own stereotypes—the streetwise kid with brilliant hacker skills, the shadowdy corporate rep, the tough as nails girl with a tragic past […].
 But the chief difference is this.
 These characters are partly or extensively remade by their environments.
 They are as manipulated by their technologies as their technologies are by them. […] Cyber punk may have been the first school of writers who recognized, as a basic ground rule, that people would adapt to and be fundamentally altered by the technologies we’ve invented.~From episode 19 of How Great Science Fiction Works.
 Italics mine.

-If cyber punk does eventually go away, I hope its chief insight about technology and human nature does not.
+If cyber punk does eventually go away, I hope its insight about technology and human nature does not.
 We need to keep digging into how technology changes us, not just how we use it to serve us.
-Given developments in internet technology, hacking, privacy, and big data, this endeavor seems even more important now than it was in the early ’80s when cyber punk took off.
+Given developments in internet technology, hacking, privacy, social media, and big data, this endeavor seems even more important now than it was in the early ’80s when cyber punk took off.